RadmanHayati/ALP-JAVA/README.md

 ## Overview

-The Custom Dictionary is a Java-based application designed to help users save and learn new words.
+Alphabet Pack is a Java-based application designed to help users save and learn new words.
 It provides a user-friendly interface and includes various features, such as word saving, dictionary lookup, and additional functionalities to enhance the learning experience.

 📚 **Word Saving:** The application allows users to save words they want to learn.
 Users can add words, provide definitions, and add additional notes for each entry.